elicus/wpmozo-blocks-and-addons/README.txt

 * Initial release of the plugin.

 == Changelog ==
+2025-09-19 - Version 1.3.0
+* New: Advanced Button Block.
+* New: Rotating Text Block.
+* New: Business Hours Block.
+* New: Dropdown Button Block.
+* New: Scroll Text Block.
+* New: Image Hover Effect Block.

 2025-09-05 - Version 1.2.0
 * New: Price List Block.
 * New: Text Highlighter Block.